 Benefits of World of Hyatt Elite Status

 The perks that come with Hyatt elite status are abundant, especially as you climb up the ladder.
-You can get the full scoop on what’s available on the hotel’s website, but here are some of the best perks you can get:
+Here are some of the best perks you can get:

 - Bonus points when you book stays with cash